In This Article Expand or collapse the "in this article" section Organizational Legitimacy

 Introduction

 Organizational legitimacy is a central concept within organizational research.
-Most definitions of organizational legitimacy refer to the appropriateness or alignment of a subject in the context of a social system.
-Earlier examinations of legitimacy frequently considered a nation-state or an organizational field as the social system of interest; later examinations have considered communities, world society, and the individual as the social system conferring legitimacy.
-The term “subjects” is used to refer to the many types of social arrangements under the umbrella of the organizational legitimacy; subjects is used instead of objects because “subjects” grants at least some level autonomy to the social arrangement or the actors involved and because legitimacy is fundamentally subjective, not objective.
-Organizational legitimacy has been studied for many subjects in addition to organizations themselves, including industries (such as electricity generators), populations of organizations (such as newspapers), classes of organizations (such as multinational enterprises), structures (such as the multidivisional form), practices (such as downsizing and information technology), and even organizational leaders (such as CEOs).
-Consideration of leaders and authority structures within organizations demarks a boundary between organizational legitimacy and legitimacy in groups, a topic in social psychology that also has a large body of research.
+Most definitions of organizational legitimacy refer to the appropriateness or alignment of a subject with its social system as evaluated by social actors within it.
+The term “subjects” is used to refer to the many types of social arrangements whose legitimacy is evaluated; “subjects” is used instead of “objects” because “subjects” grants at least some level of autonomy to the social arrangement or the actors involved and because legitimacy is fundamentally subjective, not objective.
+Earlier examinations of legitimacy frequently considered a nation-state or other authoritative actors in an organizational field as the evaluator; later examinations have considered communities, world society, and the individual as evaluators.
+Organizational legitimacy has been studied for many subjects in addition to organizations themselves, including industries (such as electricity generators), populations of organizations (such as newspapers), classes of organizations (such as multinational enterprises), structures (such as the multidivisional form), practices (such as downsizing and specific technologies), and organizational leaders (such as CEOs).
+Consideration of leaders and authority structures within organizations demarks a boundary between organizational legitimacy and legitimacy in groups, a topic in social psychology that also has a large body of research, as mentioned in Legitimacy in Related Disciplines.
 This article focuses on organizational legitimacy rather than legitimacy of individuals within groups and organizations.
-Most research on organizational legitimacy is presented in journal articles.
-However, there are many excellent papers in edited books and handbooks.
-There are no books written yet that focus on organizational legitimacy.
-This article begins with the emergence of legitimacy into organization theory literature in 1956.
-It traces the origins of legitimacy to initial statements of the resource dependence and institutional theories in the 1970s.
-Three sections consider the definition of legitimacy, reviews of the research, and its theoretical relationships with other concepts.
-Three sections consider different sources of legitimacy; two of these are related to social systems in which organizations are embedded, and the third considers individuals as the micro-foundation of legitimacy in a social system.
+This article begins with the emergence of legitimacy into organization theory literature in 1956 and traces its movement into resource dependence and institutional theories in the 1970s.
+The next section illustrates its entry into management and organization research.
+Three sections present a review of legitimacy research, theoretical advancements, and its relationships with other concepts.
+The next three sections consider different sources of legitimacy; two of these are related to field-level evaluators, and the third considers individuals as the micro-foundation of legitimacy in a social system.
 The section on managing legitimacy includes four subsections.
 Three are on gaining, maintaining, and losing legitimacy; the fourth focuses on the analysis of texts of those championing the legitimacy of a subject and of others responding with differing levels of support.
-The importance of legitimacy in entrepreneurship, both organizational and institutional, is the subject of the section on Entrepreneurship.
-The section on Legitimacy in Related Disciplines provides links to research in related fields that also study (non-organizational) legitimacy.
+Two sections about the importance of legitimacy in entrepreneurship and multinational enterprises follow.
+The final section presents brief introductions to research in related fields that also study legitimacy, both organizational and other types.

 Origins

 Interest in organizational legitimacy emerged from political science and law, which considered such important matters as the legitimacy of heirs, especially for monarchial succession; arrangements of political power; and the rule of law in society.
 Early work on organizational legitimacy emerged primarily in sociology.
 We mark the origin by the publication of the first issue of Administrative Science Quarterly, arguably the first journal in organization theory.
-Parsons 1956 and Parsons 1960 highlight the congruence of organizational values with societal values.
-Dornbusch and Scott 1975 distinguishes propriety or authority from validity of authority; this provides a basis for discussion of the legitimacy judgments at the individual level four decades later.
-Built on that, Dowling and Pfeffer 1975 treats legitimacy as a dynamic constraint for organizations and discusses the processes of legitimation.
+Parsons 1956 highlights the congruence of organizational goals and values with societal goals and values.
+Dornbush and Scott 1975 distinguishes propriety or authority from validity of authority; this provides a basis for discussion of the legitimacy judgments at the individual level four decades later.
+Dowling and Pfeffer 1975 treats legitimacy as a dynamic constraint for organizations and discusses the processes of legitimation.
 Meyer and Rowan 1977 proposes how legitimacy can be a resource for organizations to gain more resources.
-Further, the foundational work Pfeffer and Salancik 1978, on resource dependence theory, recognizes the value of legitimacy as a strategic tool to acquire resources through competition.
+Further, the foundational work of Pfeffer and Salancik 1978 on resource dependence theory recognizes the value of legitimacy as a strategic tool to acquire resources.

 This chapter proposes that authority is a form of legitimate power.
 It defines legitimacy as the social norms guiding behaviors of actors.
 It also differentiates validity from propriety of authority.
-While validity concerns the subordinators’ recognition of the existence of the normative order, propriety refers to whether these orders are accepted or approved by these subordinators.
+While validity concerns the subordinates’ recognition of the existence of the normative order, propriety refers to whether these orders are accepted or approved by these subordinates.
 See pp. 29–64.

 DOI: 10.2307/1388226